Stacked glass payment cards with an HK$ symbol, Victoria Harbour skyline, and Hong Kong flag

 Supermarkets and retail: ParknShop, Wellcome, AEON, CitySuper, Marks & Spencer Food, and Japanese supermarkets (Don Don Donki, YATA) all accept contactless Visa/Mastercard.
 Shopping malls (Harbour City, IFC Mall, Times Square, Pacific Place, K11 MUSEA, Elements) accept all international card networks.

 Dining: From dai pai dong (大排档, outdoor food stalls) with newer payment terminals to Michelin-starred restaurants, card acceptance varies.
-Central, Tsim Sha Tsui, Causeway Bay, and Wan Chai have near-universal card acceptance.
+Central, Tsim Sha Tsui, Causeway Bay, and Wan Chai have full card acceptance.
 Older neighborhoods (Sham Shui Po, Yau Ma Tei) and wet markets still prefer cash or Octopus.
 Most restaurants in tourist and business areas accept contactless Visa/Mastercard.

 Apple Pay and Google Pay penetration is very high.
 Samsung Pay also works widely.
 FPS (Faster Payment System) handles bank-to-bank transfers but does not interact with crypto cards.
 AlipayHK and WeChat Pay HK dominate certain merchant categories (especially those serving mainland Chinese tourists) but are app/bank-linked.